 Mommy Frog and my dad, Leap, are always trying to be the early frogs.
 They say, "the early frog gets the flies,” but waking up early is not my favorite part of a Disney World vacation.
-Now that we can attempt to join a Boarding Group for Star Wars: Rise of the Resistance before we get to the park, the pressure is off.
-I can catch some zzz’s while my parents secure our ride, at least for Disney's Hollywood Studios days.
+Now that we can attempt to join a Boarding Group for Guardians of the Galaxy: Cosmic Rewind before we get to the park, the pressure is off.
+I can catch some zzz’s while my parents secure our ride, at least for our EPCOT days.
 (That is, unless they require my technical support.)

 Bring a Friend or Travel with Another Family

 Some of my favorite Disney trips are when we meet our frog cousins for an extended family trip.
 It’s so much fun to pilot the Millennium Falcon with an older cousin and have someone to vibe with and also have someone who can roll their eyes with me over our parents when they point out the obvious.
 If your teen does not have any siblings or cousins close in age, you might consider bringing a friend.
 It’s especially fun when our parents let us break off for a ride or two!

 Give Them Freedom … But Make a Solid Meetup Plan

 Disney is a safe and enclosed space.
 So give your teens some room to explore on their own or take off with a friend, especially if you have younger siblings with different height requirements and interests.
 Just make a solid meetup plan with a time and place just in case the phone goes dead or gets wet.
 Hey, it hoppens.
 You may even let your teens use the park transportation to get around the resort.
 Your teens will love the freedom and responsibility.
 And admit it, you might appreciate having a break from the teen 'tude.
 Here's a little secret: If you make meal time or snack time a meetup, your teens' rumbling bellies and empty wallets will lead them right back to you.